Skip to main content

 Setup Steps

-Step 1: Create a GCP Project (if needed)
+Step 1: Create a Google Cloud Platform (GCP) Project (if Needed)

-If you don’t have a GCP project, create one at https://console.cloud.google.com.
+If no GCP project exists, create one at https://console.cloud.google.com.
 The project is only used to host the Service Account — it does not need to have any Google Workspace data in it.

 Step 3: Create a Service Account